What is a Single-Family Rental?

 Institutional Interest

-Current housing conditions have caused U.S. rental rates to spike.
 According to CoreLogic, 85 percent of consumers prefer single-family homes, but with a low for-sale inventory and slowed construction, these homes are far and few between.
 This has caused limited availability and price increases, pressuring potential buyers to pivot and look to rental opportunities, such as SFR units.
 The national year-over-year single-family rent percentage has increased for each price tier under the sector.
 Price tiers are defined by the following: low tier, 75 percent or less than the regional rental rate average, lower-middle tier, 75 to 100 percent of the regional rental rate average, high-middle tier, 100 to 125 percent of the regional average rental pricing, and high tier, 125 percent or more of the regional average rental rates.

-are looking to take advantage of the limited U.S. housing supply and rising rent by buying purpose-built housing developments or existing single-family residences.
+As the market expands and produces more profit, investors play a major role in the consolidated, institutional ownership of single-family rentals.
+With a lower percentage of tenant turnover and relatively cheaper startup costs, large buyers are looking to take advantage of the limited U.S. housing supply and rising rent by buying purpose-built housing developments or existing single-family residences.
 This could be a risk for private investors as institutional investment drives up property taxes, insurance costs, and government regulations.
-It’s important to note, although established companies are looking to enter the SFR space, they only make up two percent of the overall buyer pool, according to LoopNet.
+It’s important to note, although established companies are looking to enter the SFR space, they only make up a small percentage of the overall buyer pool.
 Private investors make up 85 percent of single-family rental home purchases.

 Markets Seeing the Most Activity